-You will be receiving your child's first report card of the school year tomorrow.
+You received your child's first report card of the school year last week (Friday February 8th).
 This report presents a brief summary of your child's learning progress since the start of the school year.
 It does not replace the ongoing discussions you have with teachers either in person or through your child's planner.
 It does not replace the time you spend working with your child at home, taking time to read together, to organize notebooks, to edit writing and to discuss and celebrate learning.
-If you wish to discuss any portion of your child's report, please write a note in your child's planner or leave a message at the office.
+If you wish to discuss any portion of your child's report, please write a note on the envelope.
+The envelope also needs to be returned in the next few days.